BHSSFRC/bhssfrc.github.io/new_prog_doc/load_code.md

 7. Click the "Directory" button.
 8. Find the folder that where `build.gradle` lives, and choose it.
 9. Click finish, and wait for the import to finish.
 You're done.
+**N.B.:** Eclipse has a different code formatting standard than IntelliJ.
+You **must** change the code formatting settings to match the IntelliJ defaults, which essentially amounts to using four spaces instead of a tab character.

+We can have the tabs vs. spaces debate later, but for the time being we use spaces here.